Teddy's campaign

 The next weeks were a blur of biopsies, scans and blood tests.
 Teddy's parents were told that his neuroblastoma was metastatic high-risk, with only a 40% chance of survival at diagnosis.
 Teddy and Alastair spent nearly five weeks moving between three hospitals, while Kat bounced between various hospital accommodations and home with their four-month-old before Teddy was finally discharged after his first round of induction chemotherapy.

 Since diagnosis, Teddy has had a central line fitted, a biopsy, multiple general anaesthetics for bone marrow aspirates and scans, 14 NG tube insertions, six gruelling rounds of induction chemotherapy and multiple admissions to his local hospital for fevers.
 He was also randomised on a trial to receive a tandem transplant, which meant he had two stem cell harvests, two rounds of high-dose chemotherapy and stem cell transplants.
-The trial that he’s on also means he has been randomised to receive additional radiotherapy to his primary tumour, which couldn't be removed with surgery due to its position, so he'll have 20 days of radiotherapy instead of 12.
+The trial that he was on also meant he had been randomised to receive additional radiotherapy to his primary tumour, which couldn't be removed with surgery due to its position, so he had 20 days of radiotherapy instead of the standard 12.

 Download fundraising materials